Related Pages:

 Pennsylvania Marijuana Licensing >

 The Media Section of the Health Department announced on June 25, 2020, that more than 14 million marijuana products had been sold since the beginning of the program, and the total sales within the program are over $1 billion.
-This figure includes the growers/processors sales to the dispensaries and the dispensaries sales to patients and caregivers.
-Pennsylvania has 26 growers/processors that are considered operational, and 15 of those actively ship marijuana to dispensaries.
+A more recent report estimates that Pennsylvania had sold about $7.3 billion worth of medical cannabis between 2018, when legal sales started, and March 30, 2023.

 The Pennsylvania Department of Revenue imposes gross receipts tax and income tax on medical marijuana in the state as authorized by Act 16 of 2016.
 The gross receipts tax applies to a marijuana firm's gross sales without deductions for the business's expenses, including costs of goods sold and compensation.
 The Department charges a 5% excise tax on the gross receipts generated when a grower/processor sells medical marijuana to a dispensary.
 Gross receipts are calculated by adding all marijuana plants and products sold during a particular financial period.
 Growers/processors and clinical registrant growers/processors across the state are obligated to pay this tax.
 They must quarterly remit medical marijuana gross receipts tax returns to the Pennsylvania Department of Revenue on or before the last day of January, April, July, and October.
 The taxes must be remitted even if no taxable sales occurred.
 The due dates can be found on form REV-1810 for the current year.
 Growers/processors can file and remit medical marijuana tax online by registering at myPATH.
 Persons who cannot pay via the electronic payment method must notify the Pennsylvania Department of Revenue at least 30 days preceding the payment due date.
 The department can be reached at (717) 787-8326.